ThomasRitschel/gravity/README.md

 Demo
 ----
 1. execute gravity_aggregation_3D.exe
-2. test parameters are already set und should be as shown in settings.png
+2. test parameters are stored in init.dat and will be automatically imported if placed in the same folder
 3. click "Start"
-4. aggregation modeling starts and a window visualising the progress is created (screenshot.png)
+4. aggregation modeling starts and a window visualising the progress is created, controls are shown on screen
 5. hit ESC to quit and follow instructions to export wanted datasets

 run-time is depending on user settings and output is non-deterministic due to the stochastic nature of diffusion modeling